President of the Chamber of Deputies of Chile

 The president of the Chamber of Deputies of Chile (Presidente de la Cámara de Diputadas y Diputados de la República de Chile) is the highest authority of the Chamber of Deputies of Chile.
 The office was established in 1811 by the First National Congress of Chile.

 In the presidential line of succession, It is ranked after the ministers of State and the president of the Senate of Chile (Constitution, Art.
 29).

-The office is currently held by José Miguel Castro of the National Renwal (RN).
-He is president 7 April 2025 after Karol Cariola's resignation.
+The office is currently held by Jorge Alessandri Vergara of the Independent Democratic Union since 11 March 2026.

 Election

 The directive board of the Chamber of Deputies of Chile is composed of a president, a first vice president and a second vice president.
 They are elected by an absolute majority in a public ballot.

 The president and Vice presidents of the chamber can be reelected.

 In case of a resignation from office by the president of the Chamber, if accepted by the Chamber of Deputies, new elections will be held on a congressional session forty five hours after the position was left vacant.